blacktop/ipsw/www/docs/cli/ipsw/macho/disass.md

-  -c, --count uint             Number of instructions to disassemble -d, --demangle               Demangle symbol names -t, --fileset-entry string   Which fileset entry to analyze -h, --help                   help for disass
+  -c, --count uint             Number of instructions to disassemble -d, --demangle               Demangle symbol names -t, --fileset-entry string   Which fileset entry to analyze
+      --force                  Continue to disassemble even if there are analysis errors -h, --help                   help for disass
   -j, --json                   Output as JSON
   -o, --off uint               File offset to start disassembling